ComposableFi/composable-vm/mantis/blackbox/README.md

 This code never simulates transactions, all such input provided inside call.

-Blackbox is not interactive regarding transction.
+Blackbox is not interactive regarding transactions.

 ### Sandbox

 All data getting to be here.
-So that research can get current state of data just immediately to run simulator and debug.
+So that research can get current state of data just immediately to run numerics and debug.

-All calls are hidden behind `data` function
+All calls are hidden behind `data` function.
+Including `../../routing.md` data (about routes possible).

 Data-faced maps Cosmos assets and data to CVM/MANTIS data, and mangles it to provide